-March to May in spring and September to November in autumn are the best times for the Everest base camp trek.
+The best times for the Everest base camp trek are from March to May in spring and September to November in autumn.
 Although, the first two weeks of September and late May might have some rainy days.
 The weather in the mountain is unpredictable, so you need to have rain gear with you whenever you go on the Everest base camp trip.
 So, do not forget to pack the rain gear that has been mentioned below:

 - Rain Jacket protects the upper body and will be easy to walk